Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Hiroshima okonomiyaki.

-Also when in Osaka the best things to do in Osaka when there.
+These are the best things to do in Osaka when you are there.

 If you end up choosing to stay in the Hiroshima area instead of doing a day trip from Osaka then be sure to take the ferry and visit Matsuyama to see the historic Matsuyama Castle and Dogo Onsen.